 If you played Reality F1 prior to 2012 then you will know that the game previously required you to re-register each year.
 This changed for the 2012 season and, since then, player accounts have persisted between seasons.
 The advantages of this are ease of use for players but it also means that you can now access performance statistics from all the years that you played Reality F1.

 However, we also have a data retention policy and your email address will be removed if you did not play last season and have not logged in within the last 12 months (calculated from when the game launched for the current season).
 Team performance data will be retained to maintain a historic record of Reality F1 results but your email address will be anonymised if you didn't play last season and have not logged in within a year of the most recent season starting.
 Your team name and player name will not be changed in this process so as to provide a historic record of Reality F1 seasons.
 Your team name and player name should not reflect your actual name but, if they do and you want them changed, you can contact us and ask for these to be anonymised.

-From 2012, if a player registers and activates their account but does not create a team the data will be retained until the end of the season following the one during which the player account was created.
+From 2012, if a player registers and activates their account but does not create a team the data will normally be retained until the end of the season following the one during which the player account was created.
 This arrangement allows players to register mid-season but not enter the game until the next full season.
 However, we also reserve the right to remove these accounts at any time, for any reason and without warning, as these users have not created a team and are not considered Reality F1 players until they do.